achuthkumarr/pagepilling/README.md

 # pagepilling
-#to run this file give a command #npm i
-then give #ng serve
+To run this file give a command npm i then give ng serve